Skip to main content

 Emily - BSc, ANutr.

-There’s nothing wrong with enjoying a couple of alcoholic drinks over the festive period - I certainly do!
+There’s nothing wrong with enjoying a couple of alcoholic drinks while celebrating - I certainly do!

-While we encourage you to choose your favourite, for those who appreciate red wine, it can be a nice choice due to its higher polyphenol content (and the fact it pairs well with a roast dinner). 🍷
+While we encourage you to choose your favourite, for those who appreciate red wine, it can be a nice choice due to its higher polyphenol content 🍷.

 Although alcohol often features in social gatherings, we advise consuming it in moderation, should you choose to partake.
 To help maintain balance in your celebrations, I recommend: